What is schistosomiasis?

 Schistosome species and distributions

 There are 23 described species of schistosomes but only 6 species are known to infect humans.
-Of those 6, only three are responsible for the majority of infections globally.
+Of those 6, three are responsible for the majority of infections globally.

 - Schistosoma haematobium - found in Africa, causes urogenital schistosomiasis